thelevicole/lifx-sdk-javascript/README.md

 # lifx-sdk-javascript

 This is a simple JavaScript SDK for making HTTP calls to the [LIFX API](https://api.developer.lifx.com/).
-Currently jQuery dependant.
 ## Available calls checklist
 |Name|Type|Function|Available|
 |--|--|--|--|